sachinguptait/ExtentReportFramework/README.md

-This is Extent Report Framework
+# Extent Report Framework

+#### This is the basic framework with Extent Report, here you can run Test Cases by using Listners and each time unique report(with time stamp) will be generated.